Whoaa512/starred/README.md

 ## Python

+- [makalin/KeyForge3D](https://github.com/makalin/KeyForge3D) - KeyForge3D is an app that turns a photo of a key into a 3D-printable STL file.
+Ideal for locksmiths and hobbyists, it analyzes the key's bitting pattern using image processing and generates an accurat
 - [iperov/DeepFaceLive](https://github.com/iperov/DeepFaceLive) - Real-time face swap for PC streaming or video calls
 - [KittenML/KittenTTS](https://github.com/KittenML/KittenTTS) - State-of-the-art TTS model under 25MB 😻
 - [nikmcfly/ANUS](https://github.com/nikmcfly/ANUS) -